hat-open/hat-event/docs/event.rst

         * `payload` is specified by ``hat-event://main.yaml#/definitions/events/syncer``.

-This event is registered by `Engine`_ on behalf of Syncer Server with `Source.type` set to ``SYNCER``.
-Engine uses Syncer Server's `register_client_state_cb` method to register corresponding callback that is in charge of registering this event (for the sake of simplicity hereafter we consider as Syncer Server registers this event).
+This event is registered on behalf of syncer server with `Source.type` set to ``SYNCER`` (for the sake of simplicity hereafter we consider as syncer server registers this event).

 Payload of this event defines three states of a client connection:
 ``CONNECTED``, ``DISCONNECTED`` and ``SYNCED``.
-Only then, Server registers event with payload ``CONNECTED``.
+Once server receives `MsgReq` from client, only then, server registers event with payload ``CONNECTED``.
 Once Server has sent all the events that client requested to get "synchronized", it sends `MsgSynced` message and also registers event with payload `SYNCED`.
 Once connection to a Client is lost, event with payload ``DISCONNECTED`` is registered by the Server (see `Syncer communication`_ for more details about messages exchanged with Client).

-Multiple Clients can be connected to a Server, where each connection is handled independently, as described.
+Multiple clients can be connected to a server, where each connection is handled independently, as described.

 Engine
 ''''''

-Engine is responsible for creating modules and coordinating event registration, processing and querying between Eventer Server, modules and Backend.
+Engine is responsible for creating `Modules`_ and coordinating event registration, executing processing sessions and `Backend`_.

 Engine's method `register` enables registration of events to Backend based on a list of register events.
 Entity who requests registration is identified by